 However, there are a lot of misconceptions in regards to Bourbon aging.
-We want to cover a few basic facts and old traditions when producing Bourbon.
+We want to cover a few basic facts and old traditions when making Bourbon.

 Kentucky Bourbon Aging Explained

-Whiskey enthusiasts love Bourbon because of its complex, sweet flavors.
+Whiskey drinkers love Bourbon because of its complex, sweet flavors.
 Where do these flavors come from?

-The mash bill is not the only element that gives Bourbon its unique flavor.
+The amount of malted barley in the mash bill is not the only element that gives Bourbon whiskey its distinct flavor.
 The barrel that the Bourbon is aged in imparts a lot of the flavor that we all know and love.
 Standard Bourbon barrels hold 53 gallons of Bourbon, and are mostly assembled by hand using new charred white oak.
 The barrels do not have to be 53 gallons, but this is the typical standard for many distillers.
 The “new” in the phrase means that these barrels have never been used before.

 Once the oak barrels are charred, they’re ready to be filled with the distillate.
 Many considerations must be made during this step of the Bourbon production process.
 Almost all distilleries use a barrel entry proof between 110 and 125 proof (55%-62.5% alcohol-by-volume).
 This range of distillate proof creates a balance of beneficial compound extraction, tannins, and color.

-An important parameter of barrel aging is the proof of the whiskey when it goes into the barrel.
+An important parameter of the barrel aging process is the proof of the whiskey when it goes into the barrel.
+Not all whiskey is appropriate to use.
 By law, the whiskey can enter the barrel at no more than 125 proof (62.5% alcohol-by-volume), and the big distilleries mostly choose this to save money on barrels.